Chicken with a side of bleach, anyone?

 For the record, hydrogen peroxide is listed as chemical disinfectant by the CDC in the Guideline for Disinfection and Sterilization in Healthcare Facilities (2008), not a method of sterilization.
 That document (all 150+ pages of it) is the source for this section.

 Cleaning is simply the physical act of removing substances from a surface, likely a combination of dirt and dust plus living organisms like bacteria.
-Cleaning can be done with a dry rag, a wet cloth (water only) or most effective with soap and water, no triclosan or antibacterial chemical needed.
+Cleaning can be done with a dry rag, a wet cloth (water only) or most effective with soap and water, no triclosan (banned by the FDA in 2016) or antibacterial chemicals needed.

 Disinfecting doesn’t just remove dirt and germs, it describes a process that “eliminates many or all pathogenic microorganisms, except bacterial spores, on inanimate objects.” (according to the CDC)